 These are effectively pre-paid data only cellular plans with a dedicated cellular receiver.
+We have an unlimited data hotspot.
 The plans tie a provider to a carrier such as AT&T or Verizon to connect to the internet.
 These services are popular with people who travel a lot or live in RVs.

 How does it work?

 The cellular data provider contracts with a carrier, like Verizon or AT&T. The plan includes the SIM card for the carrier and a cellular receiver (some sellers may call it a cellular router, a “MiFi“, or hotspot).

 The receiver converts the cellular signal into a WiFi signal in your home or RV.
 You pay a monthly fee to get “unlimited” cellular data usage.
 We end up with an unlimited data hotspot.

 These are generally prepaid plans.
 You pay a provider, and they buy bulk data from a specific carrier or secondary provider.
 Many of the plans are month to month.
 Prices vary widely, from $60/month to $200/month.

 The data plans are in most cases unlimited – with one catch.
 Either there’s a specific data usage limit past which you lose a lot of bandwidth, or you can be deprioritized at any time.
 Deprioritization means that anytime a cellular tower gets overloaded, your performance may be degraded.
 This varies by provider – we’ve only had experience with the deprioritization variant and have been happy with the performance.

 NOTICE: We STRONGLY recommend that you read the provider plan details before you agree to any service to ensure that the service meets your needs and the provider uses a carrier available in your area.